ravisuhag/portfolio/posts/builder.md

 ---
-title: "Waking up dumb: The builder’s dream" description:"The true dream of a builder isn’t effortless genius-it’s the relentless pursuit of problems just beyond their reach."
+title: "Waking up dumb: The builder’s dream"
+description: "The true dream of a builder isn’t effortless genius-it’s the relentless pursuit of problems just beyond their reach."
 date: "Mar 1, 2025"
 ---